tgstation/tgstation-server/README.md

 tgstation-server is controlled via a RESTful HTTP json API.
 Documentation on this API can be found [here](https://tgstation.github.io/tgstation-server/api.html).
 This section serves to document the concepts of the server.
 The API is versioned separately from the release version.
 A specification for it can be found in the api-vX.X.X git releases/tags.

-### Updating
+### Updating TGS

 TGS can self update without stopping your DreamDaemon servers.
 Releases made to this repository are bound by a contract that allows changes of the runtime assemblies without stopping your servers.
 Database migrations are automatically applied as well.
-Because of this REVERTING TO LOWER VERSIONS IS NOT OFFICIALLY SUPPORTED, do so at your own risk (check changes made to `/src/Tgstation.Server.Host/Models/Migrations`).
+Reverting to lower versions works but only works so far back in time, do so at your own risk (check changes made to `/src/Tgstation.Server.Host/Models/Migrations`).

 Major version updates may require additional action on the part of the user (apart from the configuration changes).

+#### Linux Notes

+If TGS was installed via a package manager, using the TGS self updater will cause the version to change without notifying said package manager.
+This is not necessarily a problem if you're okay with the deviation.

+To avoid this, use the package manager to update TGS.
+It is just as seamless as the self-updater.

 #### Notifications